awsdocs/aws-glue-developer-guide/doc_source/console-development-endpoint.md

 Current public SSH keys that are associated with the development endpoint \(optional\)\.
 If you provided a public key when you created the development endpoint, you should have saved the corresponding SSH private key\.

 **IAM role**
 Specify the IAM role that is used for authorization to resources\.
+If the development endpoint reads KMS encrypted Amazon S3 data, then the **IAM role** must have decrypt permission on the KMS key\.
 For more information about creating an IAM role, see [Step 2: Create an IAM Role for AWS Glue](create-an-iam-role.md)\.

 **SSH to Python REPL**
 You can open a terminal window on your computer \(laptop\) and type this command to interact with the development endpoint in as a Read\-Eval\-Print Loop \(REPL\) shell\.
 This field is only shown if the development endpoint contains a public SSH key\.